 Navigating with Bookmarks

-Organising bookmarks is key to good navigation in PDFs.
+Organizing bookmarks is key to good navigation in PDFs.
 To do this you can create a hierarchical structure by adding sub-bookmarks to parent bookmarks, effectively creating a table of contents.
 This makes it easier for users to navigate through the document.
 The bookmarks panel is a great tool to view and manage your bookmarks.
-You can rename, delete and rearrange bookmarks so they are always up to date and organised.
+You can rename, delete and rearrange bookmarks so they are always up to date and organized.

 Automatically Show the Bookmarks Panel